ILDAnaSoft/ILDbench_Hmumu/DBD/qqh250/analysis/Readme.md

 # Caution
-This part contains many DESY-specific part.
+This part contains DESY-specific part.
-You need to be careful.

 # How To Use
 0. Assume you already initialized ilcsoft and include own library.
 If not, do it (written in `../mymarlin/Readme.md`).
 This is also necessary for deeper directories.